nh-server/switch-guide/docs/user_guide/sysnand/making_essential_backups.md

 ### Instructions

 !!! tip ""
-    1. Enter RCM and upload the Hekate payload
+    1. Enter RCM and inject the Hekate payload
-    2. Use the volume buttons to navigate to `Tools` -> `Backup`, then press the power button
+    2. Use the touch screen to navigate to `Tools` and then `Backup eMMC`
-    3. Navigate to `Backup eMMC BOOT0/1`, then press the power button
+    3. Tap on `eMMC BOOT0 & BOOT1`
         - This may take a few minutes
-    4. Press any key to continue, then navigate to `Backup eMMC RAW GPP` and press the power button
+    4. Tap on `Close` to continue, then tap on `eMMC RAW GPP`
         - This will take a long time
         - On FAT32 SD cards or cards that have less than 32 gigabytes of space available, the NAND will be split into 1 or 2 gigabyte parts.
             - Hekate will stop producing these parts when it runs out of space.
 When this happens, do the following: